Esoteric Philosophy: part one

 There are various stories of Thales' travels, and in connection with accounts of his journeys in Egypt he is credited with introducing into Greece the knowledge of Geometry.
 Tradition also claims that he was a statesman, and as a practical thinker he is classed as one of the seven wise men.
 It is said that he stated that the earth floats on water.
 But this is a distortion of his teachings, the truth being that he observed that the nourishment of all things is moist, and that heat itself is generated and kept alive by moisture.

 Thales said that "all things are full of gods," and in this he was right.
 There is no thing on earth that does not possess some interior force, and if this thing, whatever it may be, is brought in contact with its opposite number, then the one will draw something from the other, and the other will respond to this call.
 An example is the sun which gives life to the earth by a form of magnetism which is not yet understood by science.
 For this reason Thales also ascribed a soul to the magnet or lodestone, or magnetic oxide of iron.
 Now there is more in this statement than appears on the surface, and if you refer to our article on the Occult Sun, you will note that we say that the Earth is a magnet, as Paracelsus affirmed over 500 years ago.
 It is charged with one form of electricity, whilst the Sun, a very much larger and more powerful magnet, is charged with another.
 And if we remember that according to Occult Science the noumenon of electricity is Fohat, we see that Thales was not wrong to ascribe a soul to this moving, intelligent power.
-And all this links up with the occult Laws of Attraction and Repulsion, affinity, polarity and so on and so forth which we have discussed with you before in several of our articles (see Further Reading list in the sidebar).
+And all this links up with the Hermetic Laws of Attraction and Repulsion, Gender, Polarity and so on and so forth which we discuss in our series of twelve articles on Hermes and his teachings (see Further Reading list in the sidebar).

 The metaphysical view: Anaximander